Becca-Boop/QEditor/README.md

 QuestJS can be found here:
 https://github.com/ThePix/QuestJS/wiki

-Click on the Code button (kind of middle-right), and select "Download Zip" from the drop-down.
+Click on the Code button (kind of middle-right), and select "Download Zip" from the drop-down, just as you did with QEDitor.
 Unzip the file, and then you need to copy across three folders - "assets", "lang" and "lib" - from there to the "edit/static/edit/" folder.
 You should then be able to play your game from the editor.

 # Super-user